Weak measurement amplification based on thermal noise effect: Fock-state view of weak measurement with a thermal state pointer

+We note that $(1-z)z^{n}$ in Eq. (\ref{ooii}) is due to the classical statistical properties of thermal state itself.
+As the temperature $T$ grows, there is an increased occupancy of the higher number states $\left\{ |n\rangle _{m},(\hat{c}+\hat{c}^{\dagger })|n\rangle _{m}\right\} $ in thermal pointer (\ref{ppi}).
+These higher number states have more energy and so they can cause a higher displacement of the pointer than the lower number states.
+Therefore, the average displacement of the pointer $\langle \hat{q} \rangle $ in Eq. (\ref{ooi}) is increased with the increase of the temperature $T$.

-From Eq. (\ref{d}), we can see that $\langle q\rangle $ is non-zero in position space, and get the maximal positive and negative values $\pm (\frac{ 1+z}{1-z})^{1/2}\sigma $ (thermal fluctuation) when $\varphi =\pm (\frac{1+z }{1-z})^{1/2}(a_{2}-a_{1})\eta $, respectively, which are much larger than that using pure state pointer \cite{Aharonov88,Simon11,Li14}, i.e., the ground state fluctuation $\sigma $.
-Therefore, the $|\psi _{m}(n)\rangle $ components corresponding to the maximal positive and negative amplification are, respectively, $|\psi _{m}(n)\rangle _{\substack{ \max ,\eta \ll 1}}=(1/ \sqrt{2})[(\frac{1+z}{1-z})^{1/2}(a_{2}-a_{1})|n\rangle \pm (c+c^{\dagger })|n\rangle ]$.
-Obviously, the key to understand the amplification is the superposition of the number state $|n\rangle $ and the state $(c+c^{\dagger })|n\rangle $ (unnormalized) of the pointer in (\ref{c}).
-This result reveals the more generalized law of causing amplification effect since it is regarded as a generalization of the mechanism behind the amplification in standard WM \cite{Aharonov88,Simon11}, which is the superposition of the ground state $|0\rangle $ and the one phonon state $|1\rangle $ of the pointer (see SMs \cite{SM}).
-In a word, thermal noise effect of the pointer is beneficial for the amplification of the displacement proportional to imaginary weak value. \textbf{It is surprised that in \cite{Li-15} the approach above can also enhance precision in quantum metrology.}
+From Eq. (\ref{ooi}), we can see that $\langle \hat{q}\rangle $ is non-zero in position $q$ space, and get the maximal positive and negative values $\pm \sigma _{q}$ (thermal fluctuation) when $\varphi =\pm \sigma _{q}(a_{2}-a_{1})\eta /\sigma $, respectively, which are much larger than that using the pure state pointer \cite{Aharonov88,Simon11,Li14}, i.e., the ground state fluctuation $\sigma $.
+We find that as the temperature increases, the maximum value $\pm \sigma _{q}$ is futher increased.
+Therefore, the $|\psi _{m}(n)\rangle $ components corresponding to the maximal positive and negative amplification are, respectively, $|\psi _{m}(n)\rangle _{\max ,\eta \ll 1}=[\sigma _{q}/\sigma \pm (\hat{c}+\hat{c} ^{\dagger })]|n\rangle ]/2$.
+Obviously, the key to understand the amplification is attributed to two probabilistic average results: one is the superposition of the number states $|n\rangle $ and $(\hat{c}+\hat{c} ^{\dagger })|n\rangle $ in a thermal postselection pointer, which originate from the representation of quantum statistical probability.
+This result reveals the more generalized law of causing amplification effect since it is regarded as a generalization of the mechanism behind the amplification in standard WM \cite{Aharonov88,Simon11}, which is the superposition of the ground state $|0\rangle $ and the one phonon state $|1\rangle $ of the postselection pointer (see Appendix C); the other is the ensemble of the pure state $\left\{ P_{n},\psi _{m}(n)\rangle _{\eta \ll 1}\right\} $, which originated from the representation of the classical statistical properties of thermal state itself.
+In a word, thermal noise effect of the pointer is beneficial for the amplification of the displacement corresponding to the imaginary part of weak value.
+It is surprised that in \cite{Li19} the approach above can also enhance parameter estimation in quantum metrology.